serend1p1ty/core-pytorch-utils/README.md

 # Core PyTorch Utils (CPU)

-This package is a light-weight core library that provides the most common and essential functionality shared in various deep learning tasks.
+This package is a light-weight core library that provides the most common and essential functionalities shared in various deep learning tasks:

+- `Trainer`: does tedious training logic for you.
+- `LRWarmupScheduler`: wraps all standard PyTorch LR scheduler to support warmup.
+- `ConfigArgumentParser`: provides a argument parser that supports loading a YAML configuration file.
+- ......

 ## Installation